twpayne/chezmoi/assets/chezmoi.io/docs/quick-start.md

 !!! hint

-    chezmoi can be configured to automatically add, commit, and push changes to your repo.
+    chezmoi can be configured to automatically [add, commit, and push][autogit] changes to your repo.

 chezmoi can also be used with [GitLab][gitlab], or [BitBucket][bitbucket], [Source Hut][srht], or any other git hosting service.